SaulBurgos/easyLocator/README.md

 **openInfowindowAfterClick (boolean):**  If you want open the infowindows after click on ine item in the list.

 **myLocations (array objects):**  array of object with your locations instead of the Google Spreadsheed.

+**afterCLick (function):** callback function after clicked on an item in the list or marker, you will get only one argument the location clicked

  example array :